gizzmo123456/AMS-Build/CI-projects/README.md

 # When a build is triggered it first runs the master-commands, followed by
 # copying the master into builds folder and renaming accordingly, then
 # executing the pre-build-commands, ready to execute the build.

+IMPORTANT NOTE: Prepare-build.
+If get_git_hash == true. master-dir-commands must be left in the git directory that we want to get the git hash from.
+Also Get git hash is skipped if supplied with the constructor.
+Otherwise it is executed directly after the master folder is updated.

 ```